Call Today 310-453-1234

 What Does the Research Say About Regenerative Orthopedics, Like Prolotherapy, As Knee Injury Treatments?

 Does research show that Prolotherapy is effective for knee injuries?
-Data from many studies demonstrates the effectiveness of Prolotherapy for many musculoskeletal conditions.
-(3) Prolotherapy can stimulate soft tissue healing of the ligaments, tendons, and menisci, restoring the knee biomechanics and preventing the downward arthritic progression and pathophysiology of bony growth.
-(4) One study compared dextrose Prolotherapy to saline injection and exercise, and those who received Prolotherapy had a much more significant improvement.
-(5) The Annual Research & Review in Biology journal concluded that “Dextrose Prolotherapy is an effective treatment for patients with muscle, tendon, or ligament tear.”
-(6)
+Data from numerous studies demonstrate the effectiveness of Prolotherapy for a range of musculoskeletal conditions.
+(4) Prolotherapy can stimulate soft tissue healing of the ligaments, tendons, and menisci, restoring the knee biomechanics and preventing the downward arthritic progression and pathophysiology of bony growth.
+(5) One study compared dextrose Prolotherapy to saline injection and exercise, and those who received Prolotherapy had a much more significant improvement.
+(6) The Annual Research & Review in Biology journal concluded that “Dextrose Prolotherapy is an effective treatment for patients with muscle, tendon, or ligament tears.”
+(7)

 As far as osteoarthritis, the journal “Orthopedic Reviews” showed that “Prolotherapy appears to be a safe treatment alternative that has been shown to improve stiffness, pain, function, and quality of life in osteoarthritis of the knee.”
-(7) Several other studies have shown the effectiveness of Prolotherapy in treating osteoarthritic knees.
-In two separate studies utilizing dextrose Prolotherapy for treating symptomatic knee osteoarthritis, Rabago et al. demonstrated that Prolotherapy was a safe treatment resulting in significant and sustained improvement of pain, function, and stiffness scores.
-(8,9)
+(8) Several other studies have shown the effectiveness of Prolotherapy in treating osteoarthritic knees.
+In two separate studies using dextrose Prolotherapy to treat symptomatic knee osteoarthritis, Rabago et al. demonstrated that Prolotherapy was a safe treatment, resulting in significant and sustained improvements in pain, function, and stiffness scores.
+(9,10)

 Many of my patients have had surgery but still experience pain.
 Regenerative Orthopedics can still help even for those who have already had surgery.
-For those who have not had surgery, please remember to consider the alternative.
+For those who have not undergone surgery, please consider the alternative.
 Give us a call at 310-453-1234.

 References